 Staff and Trustees

 Erin has been with the Switzer Foundation since September, 2003.
 She joined the Foundation after working in the land conservation field for various land trust organizations in northern New England.
 Erin received her master’s degree in Conservation Biology from Antioch New England Graduate School in 2001, and subsequently worked as a conservation planner for Maine Coast Heritage Trust in Topsham, Maine, and as Director of Lands and Stewardship for the Damariscotta River Association in Damariscotta, Maine.
 In addition to her work with the Switzer Foundation, she volunteers with her local land trust and serves on the board of the John Sage Foundation.
-Erin lives in Hallowell, Maine, with her husband, daughter, and an enthusiastic yellow lab, where they all enjoy spending time in Maine's wild open spaces as often as possible.
+Erin lives in Hallowell, Maine, with her husband, daughter, and an array of pets, where they all enjoy spending time in Maine's wild open spaces as often as possible.

 Cora Lund Preston is the Network Manager for the Robert and Patricia Switzer Foundation, where she cultivates Switzer Fellows’ engagement as participants, contributors, and leaders of the Switzer Network, manages the foundation’s communications, and promotes Switzer Fellows as recognized leaders driving positive environmental change for natural and human communities.
 Previously, Cora has worked as a consultant, as communications specialist for the Monarch Joint Venture, and in campaign organizing on clean water, democracy and clean energy.
 She holds a B.S. from the University of Minnesota in Environmental Science, Policy and Management with a focus on Environmental Education and Communications.
 Cora lives in St. Paul, Minnesota with her husband and cat, and enjoys exploring outdoors and playing board games.